-Dr. Lila Holt, Course Director (STEM Skills)
+Dr. Lila Holt, Course Director (STEM Skills) and Interim Faculty Director

 Dr. Lila Holt is a lecturer in the Department of Electrical Engineering and Computer Science.
 She also teaches as an Adjunct Assistant Professor in the College of Education.
 Her interests include finding ways to better use technologies for learning and for life.
 Rapid advancements in computers and technology create a need for adaptation for learning and for life skills.
 Her research covers using technology, including the web and multimedia, for effective communication for instruction and for work place excellence.